 You should receive a voter precinct card in the mail two to four weeks after submitting your application.
 You are not officially registered to vote until your application is approved.
 If you do not receive your voter registration card, or to find out if your registration is current, you should contact our office at 706-613-3150.

-Yes, if you change your place of residence or if you have not voted in three or more years.
 If you have not voted in three or more years, it is important to confirm your registration.
-You can check your registration status online at My Voter Page (MVP) on the Secretary of State’s website.
+You can check your registration status online at My Voter Page (MVP).
 If MVP is unable to find your information, you should contact the Athens-Clarke County Board of Elections office at 706-613-3150.

 Voters can cast their ballots in one of three ways:

-If you are currently enrolled in a state college, university, or technical college, you may use your school photo ID.
-If you attend a private college or university, you must show one of the other acceptable forms of photo identification.
-For more information, call 877-725-9797.
+If you are currently enrolled in a public state college, university, or technical college in Georgia, you may use your school photo ID.
+If you attend a private college or university in Georgia, you must show one of the other acceptable forms of photo identification.
+For more information, call our office at 706-613-3150.